 “I’m so excited to be working on the pregame and post game broadcasts this year,” he said in a statement.
 “I can’t wait to reconnect with all of the great Dodger fans.”

 Karros calling Dodgers games

-Karros, who is the Dodgers’ all-time home run leader with 270, will call select home and road games alongside Davis on SportsNet LA.
-Karros additionally while will appear on “Leadoff LA” and the “Access SportsNet: Dodgers” pregame and postgame shows.
+Karros, who is the L.A.
+Dodgers all-time home run leader with 270, will call select home and road games alongside Davis on SportsNet LA.
+Karros additionally will appear on “Leadoff LA” and the “Access SportsNet: Dodgers” pregame and postgame shows.
 Karros has been a FOX baseball analyst since the 2007 season.

 “As a kid from Southern California, I could never have imagined playing for the Dodgers, let alone having the opportunity to ‘call’ Dodger baseball,” he said.
 “I can’t wait to get back to work at Dodger Stadium.”

 Mendoza has been an ESPN baseball broadcaster since 2007.
 In 2015, she became the first woman to serve as an analyst for nationally-televised MLB games with the network.